Get in touch

 Pupils will explore the world of sculpture by experimenting with different ways to make card shapes three-dimensional.
 They will design and create abstract, free-standing structures while learning to explain the differences between 2D and 3D art in simple terms.

-Design Technology – Mini Greenhouses
+Design Technology – Mini Greenhouses:

 In DT, children will investigate real greenhouses, explore stable structures and suitable materials, and then design and build their very own mini greenhouses.
 They’ll take pride in evaluating their creations and understanding how design meets function in the real world.